MicrosoftDocs/power-pages-docs/power-pages-docs/security/authentication/openid-settings.md

 > [!NOTE]
 > Claims mapping is supported for text and boolean data types.

-## Allow multitenant Azure AD authentication
+## Allow multitenant Microsoft Entra authentication

-To allow Azure AD users to authenticate from any tenant in Azure, not just from a specific tenant, [change the Azure AD application registration](/azure/active-directory/develop/howto-convert-app-to-be-multi-tenant#update-registration-to-be-multi-tenant) to multi-tenant.
+To allow Microsoft Entra users to authenticate from any tenant in Azure, not just from a specific tenant, [change the Microsoft Entra application registration](/azure/active-directory/develop/howto-convert-app-to-be-multi-tenant#update-registration-to-be-multi-tenant) to multi-tenant.

 You also need to set **Issuer filter** in your provider's [additional settings](#additional-settings-in-power-pages).